Our Plan for Arfor

 - Create sector specific strategies, in particular for agri-food, hospitality, and tourism.
 The latter should entail the founding of a Food Institute and a Tourism Academy, linked to one of the Universities, with a working hotel teaching hospitality through the medium of Welsh.

-Based in Machynlleth, near the centre of the region, Arfor’s Board will include representatives from the local authorities within the region, the universities and the environmental, social enterprise, and farming sectors.
-It will be gender balanced and proactively improve the representation of other underrepresented groups.
+Based in Machynlleth, near the centre of the region, Arfor’s Board would include representatives from the local authorities within the region, the universities and the environmental, social enterprise, and farming sectors.
+It would be gender balanced and proactively improve the representation of other underrepresented groups.

 Arfor’s western rail corridor

-Working in partnership with Transport for Wales, a major objective for the Arfor Development Agency will be completing the rail link between Bangor and Carmarthen.
+Working in partnership with Transport for Wales, a major objective for the Arfor Development Agency would be completing the rail link between Bangor and Carmarthen.

-The first step will be reinstating the link between Carmarthen and Aberystwyth.
-Providing passenger rail services for most of the western coast, it will deliver a broad range of economic, environmental social and cultural benefits, providing essential connectivity for the Arfor region.
-It will strengthen the long-term sustainability of communities, businesses, and public institutions, for example the universities in Lampeter and Aberystwyth.
+The first step would be reinstating the link between Carmarthen and Aberystwyth.
+Providing passenger rail services for most of the western coast would deliver a broad range of economic, environmental social and cultural benefits, providing essential connectivity for the Arfor region as well as strengthen the long-term sustainability of communities, businesses, and public institutions, for example the universities in Lampeter and Aberystwyth.